PTI tally of COVID-19 cases and deaths in India at 10 pm | Health

 Following is a state/UT-wise tally of COVID-19 cases, recoveries and deaths in India at 10 pm, according to data provided by various governments

-In its most recent update, the Union health ministry placed the total number of cases in India at 1,00,75,116 and the death toll at 1,46,111.
-The ministry said 96,36,487 people have so far recovered from the infection.
-PTI TEAM SRY
+In its most recent update, the Union health ministry placed the total number of cases in India at 1,01,46,845 and the death toll at 1,47,092.
+The ministry said 97,17,834 people have so far recovered from the infection.

 - READ MORE ON: